Anivice/lzw/README.md

 Windows transparent compression result (Left) is somewhat larger than our result (right).

 ![Compression Result Size Comparison with Windows NTFS Transparent Compression](resources/compress.png)

+> **NOTE:**
+> Arithmetic Coding is another compression algorithm specialized for data fitting Huffman Coding,
+> i.e., symbols with a variety of frequencies.
+> However, Arithmetic Coding in this example didn't yield astonishing improvement and
+> healthier data has significantly more compression ratio in Huffman Coding or LZW than Arithmetic Coding.